ck645/Narino_ceramics_technological_traditions/README.md

+This repository contains the data and scripts used in the manuscript:

-Data and R scripts for the paper 'Disentangling technological traditions: comparative chaînes opératoires of painted pre-Hispanic ceramics from Nariño, Colombia'
+Klesner, C.E., Crawford, R., Aristizábal Losada, L., Bernal Arévalo, M., Campos-Quintero, L.M., Cárdenas Arroyo, F., Maya Cabrera, M.C., Murillo Jaramillo, P.A., Pérez Fernández, D.A., Sáenz-Samper, J., Uribe-Villegas, M.A., Martinón-Torres, M. 'Disentangling technological traditions: comparative chaînes opératoires of painted pre-Hispanic ceramics from Nariño, Colombia.'

-The repository is organised into three directories: figures, scripts, and supplemental materials
+The repository is organised into three directories:
+Figures, Scripts, and Supplemental Materials

 The scripts directory contains R scripts for all of the analysis as well as the data (as tps and csv files), figures contains all figures in the